 For better or worse, most of the software I write I can’t make publicly available.
-But some I can, or at least do and hope for forgiveness later.
 If I can share a repo here below but it needs to be restricted (say to Stanford employees only), I’ll note that after the name.
 Some things I can only make available to my current team as of now, but I’ll work to change that.
 If you want some specific examples, I can probably provide something by request.

 Coordinator: A DAG-like asynchronous operation processor for node.js for when you need sequences of operations to either all succeed or fail if any fails.
 Easily add operational “stages”, with or without prerequisites, rollback rules, and result transformations.
-Allows repeated executions, as many times as needed.
+Allows repeated executions, as many times as needed, even with new “data” (but not a new execution graph).
 Published as daat-coordinator on npm, where “DAAT” stands for “Directed Acyclic Asynchronous Task”.
+Current code is callback based; I’ll make a promise-based version soon I promise.

 Contact me if you want to chat about this.

-Currently in use at Stanford GSB by at least 5 research groups to enable self-service, efficient, and secure cloud computing for research purposes.
-Our installation has managed tens of thousands of dollars worth of computing resources in 7-8 months of beta program use.
+Currently in use at Stanford GSB to enable self-service, efficient, and secure cloud computing for research purposes.
+Our installation has managed about $70k worth of computing resources in a year of platform use.

 cfserver (Team only): a node.js server that interacts with mongoDB and AWS, providing the basic infrastructure for on-demand cloud computing.